vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### I need to be able to read the EK from the host TPM, to license an application.

 The physical ESX host TPM is not accessible to VMs under any circumstances.
 As ESX abstracts the physical host in nearly every way, applications which depend on physical hardware properties for licensing will not work in a virtualized environment (whether VMware, public cloud, or otherwise).

+## Disclaimer

+This document is intended to provide general guidance for organizations that are considering Broadcom solutions.
+The information contained in this document is for educational and informational purposes only.
+This  repository and the documents contained in it are not intended to provide advice and are provided “AS IS.”
+Broadcom makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the information contained herein.
+Organizations should engage appropriate legal, business, technical, and audit expertise within their specific organization for review of requirements and effectiveness of implementations.